The Dark Web, Demystified: Beyond the Shadows of Tor

 • Avoiding commercial tracking and targeted advertising

-• Journalists in repressive regimes use Tor to report safely
+• Allowing journalists in repressive regimes to report safely

-• Whistleblowers like Edward Snowden have relied on Tor to communicate securely
+• Enabling whistleblowers like Edward Snowden to communicate securely

 • No need to register or pay for domains

-• Share your deepest thoughts without any fear of recourse
+• Ability to share deeply personal or controversial thoughts without fear of recourse

-• Researching sensitive topics without creating a digital footprint
+• Researching sensitive topics without creating a lasting digital footprint

 • Maintaining privacy from government surveillance programs